TripplerScripts/tr_adapter/README.md

  ox_inventory.getplayer(name)
     ['identifier'] = exports['ox_inventory']:GetPlayerIdentifierByName(name)
-    ['steam'] = exports['ox_inventory']:GetPlayerSteamByName(name)
+    ['steam'] = exports['ox_inventory']:GetPlayerNameByIdentifier(identifier)

 basicaly every function that is inside a function we be used based on the script we have

 scenario
 tr_patrol: ox_inventory.getplayer:(name)

-tr_adapter intercept and redirect to a local function, search in the functions i have and go inside the script to find the function GetPlayer(name)
+tr_adapter intercept and redirect to a local function, search in the functions i have, and go inside the ?script to find the function GetPlayer(name)

 now we can set GetPlayer(name) mapping(name(getplayernidentifierbyname))